deltachat/deltachat-pages/en/help.md

 - A Delta Chat app obtains a "device token" locally, encrypts it and stores it on the [chatmail](https://delta.chat/chatmail) server.

-- When a [chatmail](https://delta.chat/chatmail) server receives an e-mail for a Delta Chat user it forwards the encrypted device token to the central Delta Chat notification proxy.
+- When a [chatmail](https://delta.chat/chatmail) server receives a message for a Delta Chat user it forwards the encrypted device token to the central Delta Chat notification proxy.

-- The central Delta Chat notification proxy decrypts the device token and forwards it to the respective Push service (Apple, Google, etc.), without ever knowing the IP or e-mail address of Delta Chat users.
+- The central Delta Chat notification proxy decrypts the device token and forwards it to the respective Push service (Apple, Google, etc.), without ever knowing the IP or profile data of Delta Chat users.

 - The central Push Service (Apple, Google, etc.) wakes up the Delta Chat app on your device to check for new messages in the background.
-  It does not know about the chatmail or e-mail address of the device it wakes up.
+  It does not know about the profile data of the device it wakes up.
-  The central Apple/Google Push services never see an e-mail address (sender or receiver) and also never see any message content (also not in encrypted forms).
+  The central Apple/Google Push services never see any profile data (sender or receiver) and also never see any message content (also not in encrypted forms).